stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/GPIO/IOToggle/readme.txt

 @par Example Description

+GPIO ports are connected on APB2 bus, using BSRRH and BSRRL registers 2 cycles are required to set a pin and another cycle to reset it.
+So GPIO pins can toggle at AHB clock divided by 4.

-This example describes how to use GPIO BSRR (Port bit set/reset register) and BRR (Port bit reset register) for IO toggling.
+This example describes how to use BSRR and BRR (Port Bit Set/Reset Register and Port Bit Reset Register) for maximum IO toggling.

-These registers allow modifying only one or several GPIO pins in a single atomic write access.
-Four LEDs are toggled in an infinite loop.
+PD0 and PD2 (configured in output pushpull mode) toggles in a forever loop:
+ - Set PD0 and PD2 by setting corresponding bits in BSRR register
+ - Reset PD0 and PD2 by setting corresponding bits in BRR register

+In this example, HCLK is configured at 72 MHz so PD0 and PD2 toggles at 18MHz.
+To achieve the maximum IO toggling frequency, you have to configure your compiler options for high speed optimization.

 @par Directory contents